Whangarei District Council: Current composition

+Wards

+The council has always had six wards, electing thirteen councillors, but the composition of the wards has changed.

 The original six wards were Denby (the northern part of Whangārei city, with three councillors), Okara (the southern part of Whangārei city, with four councillors) and Bream Bay (two councillors), Coastal (two councillors), Hikurangi (one councillor) and Maungatapere (one councillor).
 In 2007, a new Whangarei Heads ward was created (one councillor) and the Coastal and Hikurangi communities were combined as the Hikurangi-Coastal ward (two councillors).
 In 2022, a district-wide Māori ward was created and Denby and Okara were merged as the Whangārei Urban ward.

-Members

-There are 13 councillors and a directly elected Mayor.
-The councillors represent a Māori ward (two councillors) and five general wards – Bream Bay (two councillors), Hikurangi-Coastal (two councillors), Mangakahia-Maungatapere (one councillor), Whangārei Heads (one councillor) and Whangārei Urban (five councillors).